 Photovoltaic or solar electric panels generate electricity when exposed to light.
 The daylight needed to generate the electricity is free, however, the equipment can be expensive.

-The economics of using photovoltaic (PV) panels for a specific application should be carefully investigated before installation.
+The cost of using photovoltaic (PV) panels for a specific application should be carefully investigated before installation.
 Different green energy technologies are more suited to some types of homes than others.
-Contact Bryson Energy to find out whether solar power is right for you, or whether you should be considering another technology, like wind power or micro-combined heat and power.

 How PV panels work

 PV systems use energy from the sun to create electricity.
 The panels need only daylight, rather than direct sunlight, to generate electricity.